-As discussed in "-Political Developments" above, the Turkish military commenced military operations in northern Syria in October 2019.
+As also discussed in "-Political Developments" above, the Turkish military commenced military operations in northern Syria in October 2019.
 This engagement expanded, including in particular around Idlib, and has resulted in many Turkish casualties and increased direct conflicts between the Turkish and Syrian militaries.
-Although Turkey and Russia reached a ceasefire agreement in March 2020 that has since reduced the level of conflict, a permanent diplomatic solution has not yet been reached and it is possible that this conflict might escalate further, including resulting in further conflicts with Russia and other nations.
+Although Turkey and Russia reached a ceasefire agreement in March 2020 that has since reduced the level of conflict, a permanent diplomatic solution has not yet been reached and it is possible that this conflict might escalate further, including resulting in further conflicts with Russia and/or other nations.
+The recent conflicts in Nagorno-Karabakh described in "-Political Developments" also might contribute to further disagreements between Turkey and Russia.